Relief on the neck of the "Mykonos Vase" depicting Greek warriors

 Soon after he moved to Athens, the new capital of independent Greece, where he became a member of parliament 1881-1910 and held a number of ministerial posts.
 In 1912 he donated his finds from Dodona to the National Archaeological Museum, and his collection of gems and 112 coins to the Numismatic Museum.
 Room 36 of the National Archaeological Museum, in which some of the Dodona finds are exhibited (mostly bronzes), has been named the Konstantinos Karapanos Hall.

-This is one of several loom weights among the large number of ancient artefacts from Sicily donated to the British Museum by the explorer, excavator, collector and diplomat George Dennis (1814-1898).
+This is one of several loom weights among the large number of ancient artefacts from Sicily donated to the British Museum by the diplomat, explorer, excavator and collector George Dennis (1814-1898).
 He excavated in Sicily but also purchased several objects from locals, so that in many cases the provenance and archaeological contexts remain unclear.

 Four of the loom weights are currently on display in the museum.
 As well as the Skylla weight, two are decorated with Gorgoneions (see Medusa part 7), and the fourth has the head of a bearded male, presumably a god.